Stop the Flu in Its Tracks!

 According to the Centers for Disease Control and Prevention (CDC):

-• More than 44 million people have been ill with the flu, leading to more than 580,000 hospitalizations and more than 25,000 deaths.
+- More than 47 million people were ill with the flu, leading to more than 610,000 hospitalizations and more than 27,000 deaths.

 Flu Shot Facts